 The Bohr jump, postulated by Bohm [47] and accepted by almost all physicists as part of quantum mechanics, gave the EPR state (1) at least a subjective sense.
 Each observer knows that first measurement of the spin projection in any direction of any of the particles will give the result spin up with a probability of 1/2.
 The observer also knows the probability (9) to observe spin up of the second particle depends on the angle $\theta_2 - \theta_1$ between the measurement directions of the spin projections of the first and second particles.
 But no Bohm, no one else has said anything about how measuring one particle in the GHZ state [10] or in the GHSZ state [34] can affect the state of other particles.
 Therefore these states cannot have even the subjective sense.
 No quantum mechanics postulates that three [33] or even four [34] particles should jump into an eigenstate of the dynamical variable that is being measured on one of the particles.
-Therefore, the authors [34] had to limit themselves to the Dirac jump when they deduced (F3) from (F1).
+Therefore, the authors [34] had to limit themselves to the Dirac jump when they were deducing (F3) from (F1).

-They did not take into account that the Dirac jump cannot contradict locality, since it does not change the state of not only a particle located at an arbitrarily large distance from the measured particle, but even a particle located nearby in accordance with the postulate of quantum mechanics that operators acting on different particles commute.
 The authors [10, 34] claim that perfect correlation should be observed for results of observations of the spin projection of three particles in the GHZ state and four particles in the GHSZ state.
-But it is obvious that quantum mechanics predicts no correlation in these cases as well as in the case of the EPR state if only the Dirac jump is postulated.
-The GHSZ state (15) predicts that measurements of spin projection in the same direction will give spin up with the probability 1/2 for all four particle if measurement of one particle does not have an influence of other particles.
-Moreover, the GHSZ state (15) predicts the probability 1/2 for measurements of spin projection in any direction of the first three particles since the mind of the observer can create a spin state in the real three-dimensional space only of the fourth particle, according to the Dirac jump (2) or the Bohr jump (3).
+But quantum mechanics predicts no correlation if only the Dirac jump is postulated.
+The GHSZ state (15) predicts that measurements of spin projection in the same direction will give spin up with the probability 0.5 for all four particle if measurement of one particle does not have an influence of other particles.
+Moreover, the GHSZ state (15) predicts the probability 0.5 for measurements of spin projection in any direction of the first three particles since the mind of the observer can create a spin state in the real threedimensional space only of the fourth particle, according to the Dirac jump (2).

 The authors [34] misled themselves and others because they, like Bohm [47], surpassed "metaphysical realism" even more than the creators of quantum mechanics did.
 They, following to Bohm [47], were considering the entangled spin states in the GHSZ state (15) as really existing in the real three-dimensional space.
-According to quantum mechanics [42] the angles $\theta$ and $\phi$ , used in the expression for the expectation value (8) in [34] determine the direction in which spin projection will be measured relatively a z-axis in which this state is an eigenstate.
+According to quantum mechanics [42] the angles θ and φ , used in the expression for the expectation value (8) in [34] determine the direction in which spin projection will be measured relatively a z-axis in which this state is an eigenstate.